 Once I achieved my PhD on September 2005, I got involved in four sequential postdocs at different institutions:

 1) Virginia Tech (2005-2007) , where I worked with Dr. Michal Kowalewski on paleobiology and taphonomy of mollusk assemblages.

 2) University of Georgia (2007-2009), where I worked with Dr. Christopher S. Romanek on isotope geochemistry.

 3) Southern Methodist University (2009), where I worked with Dr. Crayton J. Yapp on isotope geochemistry.

-Presently I work in the Department of Geology of the University of Cincinnati as an Assistant Professor.
+In January 2013, I joined the Department of Geology of the University of Cincinnati as an Assistant Professor.
 I became Associate Professor (with tenure) in summer 2019.

 In January 2022, I started a position as a Program Director for the Sedimentary Geology and Paleobiology (SGP) Program in National Science Foundation.

 Check here one of my recent interviews at UC: http://www.uc.edu/profiles/profile.asp?id=21704